waiwera/waiwera/doc/user/setup_sources.rst

       "limiter": {"limit": 5.1}}
    ]}

-Here is the same source but with a limit of 3.5 kg/s on the steam flow, and the separator pressure set at 50 bar:
+Here is the same source but with a limit of 3.5 kg/s on the steam flow, and a separator is defined with separator  pressure set at 50 bar:

 .. code-block:: json

    {"source": [
      {"cell": 100,
       "deliverability": {"pressure": 2e5, "productivity": 1e-12},
+      "separator": {"pressure": 50e5},
-      "limiter": {"limit": 3.5, "type": "steam", "separator_pressure": 50e5}}
+      "limiter": {"limit": 3.5, "type": "steam"}}
    ]}

 .. index:: source controls; direction